Category

 However, schools don't seem likely to change that easily.
 Just the other day, I met a teacher who said, "So, should we just set aside time for active learning once a week?"
 Another person asked, "What if academic performance drops because we do active learning?"

-If the sole goal is to boost current test scores, I can understand these teachers' perspectives.
-Yet they fail to recognize that mere accumulation of knowledge is insufficient for children to thrive in the world ahead.
+If the sole focus is on boosting current test scores, I can understand these teachers' perspectives.
+Yet, they fail to recognize that merely accumulating knowledge is insufficient for children to thrive in the world ahead.

 Therefore, it's crucial to redefine what academic ability means for children and focus on equipping them with the power to proactively create new futures.